OddCanons/flames_of_war/grey_aliens.md

 Warrior One is a Warrior and an Inde- pendent.
 Warrior One can be attached to any American Company for __ points.
 Warrior One is a Fearless Veteran.
-He has Range 16”/40cm, ROF 2 whether he moves or not, Anti-tank 14, and Fire- power 3+. il Professore
+He has Range 16”/40cm, ROF 2 whether he moves or not, Anti-tank 14, and Fire- power 3+.
 Special Rules
 Unobtanium Armour: Warrior One makes all Infantry Saves on 2+, re-rolling failed saves.
 All Firepower tests involving Warrior One are taken at 6.
 Warrior One gets a (re-rollable) Infantry Save when hit in Assault.

+### il Professore

-Il Professore is an enigmatic character who frequently appears when Earth, Italy in par- ticular, is under alien attack.
+Il Professore is an enigmatic character who frequently appears when Earth, Italy in particular, is under alien attack.
 Il Professore and his friends always seem to know more about the menace than the military people around them.

 Characteristics
 il Professore is an Infantry Team, a War- rior, and an Independent.
 He can be at- tached to any non-German Company for 350 points.
 Il Professore is a Fearless Veteran.
 He cannot shoot and never attacks in an As- sautl.